MubasharSiddique/TweetScweet/README.md

 # Important Note for the community :
 ## We are aware of the latest changes on X.com platform.
-We are working on a robust version of Scweet where the existing functionalities will be fixed and additional ones will be added.
+We are working on a robust version of TwitScweet where the existing functionalities will be fixed and additional ones will be added.

 # TwitScweet
 ## A Twitter scraper designed to collect a wide range of data including tweets, likes, retweets, followers, followings, user information, and images.
 This tool efficiently gathers comprehensive data from Twitter profiles for analysis.